-- 1. Lambs may not be castrated after June 1^{st} . - Market lambs may not exhibit with butt wool, meaning wool longer on the butt than the balance of the lamb.
+- 1. Lambs may not be castrated after June 1st. - Market lambs may not exhibit with butt wool, meaning wool longer on the butt than the balance of the lamb.
 Lambs must be slick shorn when weighing in at fair. - 3.
 No muzzles on lambs at any time. - 4.
 Pens to be bedded with natural material (wood chips). - 5.
 While in the show ring the lamb to be shown with all four feet on the ground or ring surface. - 6.
 While at the fair, lambs are to be monitored while in a stand to ensure they do no step off surface. - 7.
 Water must be available in pens at all times except 12 hours prior to entering show ring. - 8.
 No liquid feeding or drenching of lambs. - 9.
 All lambs/sheep must have the mandatory USDA tag. - 10.
 Notification must be made to the supt. that the lamb lost their tag immediately.
 Use of Scrapies tag will be used. - 11.
 All breeder tags must be removed before May weigh in. - 12.
 All market lambs must have an average daily gain of .4 Ibs. per day or greater in order to be eligible for the market lamb class and the livestock sale.
 Market lambs not meeting this requirement will be exhibited in feeder lamb class and not be eligible for auction.
 Lambs must also meet the minimum weight of 90 lbs.
 Sunday of fair. - 13.
 Exhibitors may tag no more than 2 market lambs. - 14.
 Exhibitors must own their market lambs by May 1. - 15.
 If you blanket or place lamb tubes on your lambs, you must place a notice above pen as to why your lamb is blanketed to assist in educating the public. - 16.
 Showmanship sheep must be shown in a breed or market class.
-You cannot bring a sheep for showmanship only.
+You cannot bring a sheep for showmanship only. - 17.
+Prolapses and other medical issues are a serious concern for the animal's health, safety and presentation at the fair.
+Animals displaying symptoms will require treatment or removal from the fair at the superintendent's discretion.

+-

-Class 19 Showmanship 19 years old
+Showmanship 19 years old

-Class 18 Showmanship 18 years old
+Showmanship 18 years old

-Class 17 Showmanship 17 years old
+Showmanship 17 years old

-Class 16 Showmanship 16 years old
+Showmanship 16 years old

-Class 15 Showmanship 15 years old
+Showmanship 15 years old

-Class 14 Showmanship 14 years old
+Showmanship 14 years old

-Class 13 Showmanship 13 years old
+Showmanship 13 years old

-Class 12 Showmanship 12 years old
+Showmanship 12 years old

-Class 11 Showmanship 11 years old
+Showmanship 11 years old

-Class 10 Showmanship 10 years old
+Showmanship 10 years old

-Class 09 Showmanship 9 years old
+Showmanship 9 years old

-Class 08 Showmanship 8 years old.
+Showmanship 8 years old.

-Class 06 Clover Sprout bringing your own sheep
+Clover Sprout bringing your own sheep

-Class 05 Clover Sprout borrowing a sheep from exhibitor
+Clover Sprout borrowing a sheep from exhibitor